 Our breakfast is sumptuous!
 You won’t need any lunch afterwards.

-Breakfast is served in style in the Fountain Restaurant at historic Fitzgeralds Hotel in Northam, after the flight.
-To start off with there is a buffet selection including a choice of cereals, yoghurt, a fresh fruit platter, a cheeseboard, fresh breads, pastries, cakes and scones.
-Then a fully cooked breakfast of hashbrown, tomato, mushrooms, baked beans, bacon, sausage and egg is served to your table.
-Champagne is served to toast your flight.
-Coffee, tea and juices are also available.
+Breakfast is served in style in the Rivers Edge Cafe on the banks of the Avon River in Northam, after the flight.
+To start off there’s freshly baked scones with jam and cream.
+Then a fully cooked breakfast is served to your table.
+A glass of sparkling wine is served to toast your flight.
+Coffee, tea and juice are also available.
 Please advise our office if there are any vegetarians or special dietary requirements in your party.

 Our season is from April through till late November.
 The hot and windy summer weather in WA is unsafe for ballooning.
 During the season we schedule flights every Friday, Saturday, Sunday and Monday at dawn with no minimum number of passengers required.
-On Tuesday and Wednesday we will schedule a flight once we have a total of four passengers confirmed.
-If you have less than this number, and want a specific date that we do not have a flight already scheduled, we would waitlist you pending more enquiries.
-The only day we do not fly is Thursdays which is our pilots official rostered day off to comply with CASA’s strict duty time limitations for pilots.
+On Tuesday and Thursday we will schedule a flight once we have our minimum number of passengers confirmed.
+If you want a specific date that we do not have a flight already scheduled, we would waitlist you pending more enquiries.
+The only day we do not fly is Wednesdays which is our pilots official rostered day off to comply with CASA’s strict duty time limitations for pilots.

 There is no upper age limit for our flights.
 However we do require that all of our passengers are fit and healthy enough to climb in and out of the balloon basket, and can comfortably stand unaided for the one hour duration of the flight.